AuReMe/esmecata/README.md

 - [mmseqs2](https://github.com/soedinglab/MMseqs2): To cluster proteins.
 Test have been made on version MMseqs2 Release 13-45111., especially with the version of the commi [f349118312919c4fcc448f4595ca3b3a387018e2](https://github.com/soedinglab/MMseqs2/tree/f349118312919c4fcc448f4595ca3b3a387018e2).
 But EsMeCaTa should be compatible with more recent version.

+If you use the option `--bioservices`, EsMeCaTa will also need this package:

+- [bioservices](https://github.com/cokelaer/bioservices): To query Uniprot instead of using the query functions of EsMeCaTa (more robust overtime).

 ## Installation